LarsBauer/DataverseODataClient/README.md

 ## Configuration

-You can configure Dataverse OData Client using `DataverseODateClientOptions`
+You can configure Dataverse OData Client using `DataverseODataClientOptions`

 | Option                  | Required | Description                                                                                                                                                                                                                                          |
 | ----------------------- | :------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |